1LaoWangYinCang/JiBiFenDaShi/README.md

-# WeiTanZhuanJia
+# JiBiFenDaShi
-WeiTanZhuanJia is a sports arena court booking platform.
-Our sports arena environment is clean and tidy, professional sports facilities.
-You can book the most satisfying sports arena in our app.

-Our app is dedicated to promoting professional and comfortable sports arenas, so that people can efficiently and high-quality book to their favorite sports arenas in daily life.
+JiBiFenDaShi is dedicated to promoting taekwondo, so that people can buy professional taekwondo training supplies and fighting books in their daily life, and can easily record the details of the taekwondo fighting competition.

-Our app shows a variety of sports arenas, including badminton arena, football field, basketball arena, tennis arena, praised arena, popular arena and other sports arena.
-These full range of sports arenas can meet the user's selection and reservation.
-Our app categorizes these stadiums in great detail to help users quickly find the stadiums they want to book.
+Our app shows a full range of taekwondo sporting goods, including taekwondo taekwondo suits, taekwondo belts, taekwondo training equipment, boxing protective gear, taekwondo fighting books and other taekwondo sporting goods.
+These complete categories of taekwondo supplies can meet the user's selection and procurement.

-Our app will introduce each stadium in detail, so that you can fully understand these stadiums, find the stadiums you like, so that you can book an order.
-Our app also has the collection function of the sports arena.
-You can add your favorite sports arena to the list for your next browsing and ordering.

-Good arena, play well, play wonderful, energetic!
+[Classification] Our app has made a very detailed classification of these taekwondo sporting goods, which helps users to quickly find the taekwondo sporting goods they want to buy.

+[Collection] Our app also has the function of commodity collection.
+Your favorite taekwondo sports equipment and books can be collected in the collection list, which is convenient for you to browse and place orders.

+[Score] Our app also has a live score recording function.
+You can record the score and details of the live match, record every fighting match you like, and share the results of the match.

+Taekwondo, self-cultivation, perseverance!

-If you have any questions, please contact us as follows :pvd8oi73@21cn.com
+If you have any questions, please contact us as follows :sww19880711@icloud.com